CDLUC3/Make-Data-Count/hub/citation_events/README.md

 In the example above, we can see that the event represents a relationship between a DataCite DOI and a Crossref DOI, that this relationship was create by a DataCite member, (as the source-id in `datacite` and the subject in the relation if the DataCite DOI), in `2017-03-10` but it was captured by EventData Service in `2017-05-18`.
 Additionally we know that the relation indicated that the work in the DataCite DOI `10.5061/dryad.n81g1` is referenced by the Crossref DOI `10.3732/ajb.1600328`.

-## Filtering Relationships by type
+## Filtering events/links by type

-Once you obtain a set of relationships you might want to filtering them by type.
+Once you obtain a set of events/links you might want to filtering them by type.
 This is importat as not all relationship are mean the same.
 For example for the DOI `10.5061/dryad.n81g1`, we would like to get all the relationship where anorther academic resource references `10.5061/dryad.n81g1` but not relatiopships in which  `10.5061/dryad.n81g1` is part of another work.
 That can be achieved by filterting by the `relation-type` to obtain relatioship that indicate references by other works, in this case `is_referenced_by`.
 Lie so:

     curl "https://query.eventdata.crossref.org/events?mailto=kgarza@datacite.org&filter=source:datacite,subj-id:10.5061/dryad.n81g1,relation-type:is_referenced_by"